Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 ---------------

-So far, all the command examples in this page have been global commands, which every guild your bot is in can see and use.
+So far, all the command examples in this page have been global commands, which every guild your bot is in can see and use, provided it has the ``applications.commands`` scope, and in direct-messages.

 In contrast, guild commands are only seeable and usable by members of a certain guild.